Chinano9/Kizuna-Editor/README.md

 2.  **Contextualize** it with lyrics and chords.
 3.  **Collaborate** with my bandmates without sending zip files back and forth.

-This is an **Indie Hacker** project.
+This is a **hobby project**.
+That doesn't mean I don't care, it just means I don't earn money from it yet.
 It's Open Source, privacy-focused, and respects your freedom to self-host.

 ## ✨ Key Features